Travel Alert information

 Advisory: The lowest level of local travel advisory, means that routine travel or activities may be restricted.

 Warning: The highest level of local travel advisory, means that travel may be restricted to emergency management workers only.
-Stay off the roads to keep you and your family safe.

 For the complete, up-to-date list of Indiana travel alerts, go to the Indiana Department of Homeland Security’s web site.